grycap/oscar-landing/content/english/blog/post-oscar-fdl-composer.md

 draft: false
 ---

-Let's create YAML with the FDL-Composer tool.
+FDL-Composer is a tool to implement workflows for OSCAR and SCAR.
+It creates a YAML file from a graphic designer.
 We are going to simulate the example [video-process](https://github.com/grycap/oscar/tree/master/examples/video-process)

 Drag the OSCAR functions we are going to use.
 In this case, two.